opitt/advent-of-code-2020/README.md

 * Reading the assignment is critical (really?).
 Smallest and biggest number ...
 I interpreted as lowest and highest index ...
 Wrong assumption.
 RTF rules!

 ## Day 10
+_General_
+* Pen and paper is still an excellent tool to understand a problem.
+* Breaking down a problem into smaller problems is a very good strategy.
+* After having a solution - it is so much easier and fun to refactor the code.
+I even found a totally different solution in 4 lines.
+Find a solution that proofs you understand the problem at hand.
+Then, and only then, optimise your code.
+* I notice, that every day during this challenge my code gets nicer to look at.
+Better structure, better comments (I hope) better variable names.
+* Debugging is the only way to find errors in complex situations.
+My code left out the last "adapter group".
+I only saw that in the debugger ...

 _Python_
 * Removing items from a list ... sometimes the simple things are just gone from the brain ...
 Thank you Google.
+* Using the zip function to calculate the difference of elements in a list.
+Sooo neat ...